 Many schedulers can be configured to wait a while after seeing a source-code change - this is the tree stable timer.
 The timer allows multiple commits to be "batched" together.
 This is particularly useful in distributed version control systems, where a developer may push a long sequence of changes all at once.
 To save resources, it's often desirable only to test the most recent change.

 Schedulers can also filter out the changes they are interested in, based on a number of criteria.
 For example, a scheduler that only builds documentation might skip any changes that do not affect the documentation.
 Schedulers can also filter on the branch to which a commit was made.

 There is some support for configuring dependencies between builds - for example, you may want to build packages only for revisions which pass all of the unit tests.
 This support is under active development in Buildbot, and is referred to as "build coordination".

-Periodic builds (those which are run every N seconds rather than after new Changes arrive) are triggered by a special Periodic Scheduler subclass.
+Periodic builds (those which are run every N seconds rather than after new Changes arrive) are triggered by a special Periodic scheduler.

-Scheduler instances are activated by placing them in the c['schedulers'] list in the buildmaster config file.
-Each Scheduler has a unique name.
+Scheduler instances are activated by placing them in the schedulers list in the buildmaster config file.
+Each scheduler must have a unique name.